Opened Ground is an exhibition featuring the work of artists Willie Doherty, Aslan Gaisumov, and Amar Kanwar.

-Willie Doherty, since the 1980s, has been a pioneering figure in contemporary art, film and photography.
-At once highly seductive and visually disorientating, Doherty’s artworks tend to begin as responses to specific terrains (most often mysterious isolated settings; places, we suspect, with a troubled past) and evolve as complex reflections on how we look at such locations – or what stories might be told about their hidden histories.
+Since the 1980s, Willie Doherty has been a pioneering figure in contemporary art film and photography.
+At once highly seductive and visually disorientating, Doherty’s artworks tend to begin as responses to specific terrains (most often mysterious isolated settings; places, we suspect, with a troubled past) and evolve as complex reflections on how we look at such locations – or on what stories might be told about their hidden histories.

 For more about Willie Doherty’s work please visit his website.

 Aslan Gaisumov’s piece People of No Consequence (2016) explores the effect of displacement of Chechens from what was known as the Soviet Union to Central Asia in 1944.
 The people gathered in the work represent the collective memory and narrative of the effects of territorial shifts.
 It is a reminder of the human consequence of political manoeuvring.